 Related Article: “Top LinkedIn Tools For 2018“

-How to make these Algorithms Feasible for You
+How to Make LinkedIn Algorithm Feasible for You?

-Well, it is not really difficult to get a successful LinkedIn marketing in 2018 all you need is just newer ideas to make your content recognized on a professional level.
+Well, it is not really tricky to get a successful LinkedIn marketing in 2019 all you need is just newer ideas to make your content recognized on a professional level.

 Also, remember that part of the LinkedIn algorithm is designed to find a factor of relevance to the audience a post is being shared with.

 There’s no doubt that LinkedIn is pushing posts that originate from their Publisher tool, which end up on LinkedIn Pulse, now integrated with the homepage feed.
 It’s for users to publish as individual authors (not hiding behind a company name).
 You or your employees can write blog posts through Publisher and share them to your network.

 “The Editor-in-Chief at LinkedIn explains that Publisher posts show up in the feed for your connections and followers based on time.
 So, be sure to follow our engagement tips above, to keep the post circling through the LinkedIn algorithm.”